Two weeks in Portugal: our complete itinerary and tips

 What is it like to drive in Portugal?

-We relied on Google Maps for all our routes.
-Even with an eSIM, I highly recommend downloading the maps offline, just in case your phone signal drops at the worst possible moment (because, let’s be honest, that always happens when you need it most!).
+We used Google Maps for all our routes.
+Even with an eSIM, I highly recommend downloading maps offline, just in case your phone signal drops at the worst possible moment (because, let’s be honest, that always happens when you need it most).

 .